rusefi/rusefi_documentation/HOWTO-help-rusEfi.md

 # How can I help rusEfi?

-The weakest point of rusEfi is documentation.
+The weakest point of rusEFI is lack of samples and success stories.
+As of Aug 2020, we _really_ need vehicle threads on the forum.
+[HOWTO-contribute-success-stories](HOWTO-contribute-success-stories)

+Another weak point of rusEFI is documentation.
 If you've played with rusEfi for any time chances are you have help improve the documentation.

 [Click here for more details](HOWTO-contribute-to-documentation)